TJ4519/Concept-Drift-Detection-and-Re-Training-of-LSTMs-/README.md

 2. **Drift Monitoring Module:**
    - Compute reconstruction error statistics (mean, variance) over 15-minute batches.
    - Use the Wasserstein distance to compare the current reconstruction error distribution with a historical baseline.
-   - Derive mechanistic features (e.g., effective activation energy or effective gas constant) from the enriched data.
+   - Derive mechanistic features (e.g., effective activation energy and effective gas constant) from the enriched data.
    - Combine these signals into a composite drift metric.

 3. **Retraining Pipeline:**